plblum/jivs/README.md

 });
 modifier.apply();
 ```
-We must be careful not to modify or replace the validation rules supplied by the business logic layer.
-Yet the UI often has to do just that.
+You must be careful not to disable the validation rules supplied by the business logic layer without good reason.
+Yet the UI often has to augment them or replace them with an improved rule.
 The Builder API includes two functions designed to make any changes transparent: `combineWithRule()` and `replaceRule()`.
+When combining, the business logic Condition is retained, with the UI adding a second condition.
+Both become children of either the `AllMatchCondition`, `AnyMatchCondition`, or `WhenCondition`.
 > These functions are available on the `Builder object` too.

 Here we elect to combine a new condition with the `RegExpCondition` supplied by business object layer with a `StringLengthCondition` by placing them under an `AllMatchCondition`.
-That preserves both and ensures they can both participate.
 ```ts
 let builder = build(createValidationServices('en-US'));
 builder.input('Key', LookupKey.String, { label: 'Start date'} ).regExp(/^[\d[ABCD_]+$/);